Lai-YT/regexp/README.md

 $ make
 ```

-The executable will be located in the bin/ folder and named regexp.
+The executable will be located in the `bin/` folder and named `regexp`.

 ## 🔧 Running the tests <a name = "tests"></a>
 _regexp_ uses [cmocka](https://cmocka.org/) for unit-testing and [Valgrind](https://valgrind.org/) for detecting memory management bugs.